Step 1: Open Coddo

 - Move a task to Todo - Coddo’s queue runner automatically picks it up

-- Watch the task move to In Progress as Claude Code starts working
+- Watch the task move to In Progress as the agent starts working

 - Click on the task to see the live conversation in the detail panel